Opposition and misinformation about ENDA:

 should employers have the right to fire or refuse to hire persons on the

-grounds of their sexual orientation or identity?
+grounds of their sexual orientation or identity, or their sexual activities done

 "This bill brings sexual behavior into the workplace or be sued